nirtus/ca/README.md

 # Object detection and tracking
 Project's goal is to find out objects speed and objects count using custom trained models and tracking.

+## Situation
+Some vehicles at first glance appear to be driving above legal limit.
+Camera was installed to observe intersection exit and collect data.

 Workflow:
 - Prepare dataset
 - Train model